sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 1. (1 point) Notice that each column of the above table sums to 1.
 Write an equation stating this, in the form `\( \sum_{variable} p(\cdots) = 1 \)`

 2. (4 point) A certain colony of beavers has already cut down all the trees around their dam.
 As there are no more to chew, *p(timber)* = 0.
 Getting rid of the trees has also reduced *p(predator)* to 0.2.
 These facts are shown in the following **joint probability table**.
-Fill in the rest of the table, using the previous table and the laws of probability.
+Assuming that the three given situtation are the only possible situations in which the cries might occur, fill in the rest of the table, using the previous table and the laws of probability.
 (Note that the meaning of each table is given in its top left cell.)

     <table class="simple" style="width: 80%;">
         <tr>